George Pell loses appeal, will remain in jail on child sex charges

-Cardinal George Pell has lost his appeal and will remain in jail after his bid to have his shock conviction for sexually abusing two choirboys quashed was rejected on Wednesday.
+Cardinal George Pell looks set to take his bid for freedom to the High Court after losing an appeal to have his shock conviction for sexually abusing two choirboys quashed on Wednesday.

-Pell’s sentence of six years remains and he will be eligible for parole in three years and eight months, in October 2022.
+Pell will remain in jail and is not eligible for parole until October 2022 after the three-judge panel of Victorian Supreme Court rejected the appeal 2-1 and upheld his six-year sentence.

-Pell will be stripped of his Order of Australia award after losing the appeal.
+The former treasurer to the Vatican gripped the dock with his hand and looked at Chief Justice Anne Ferguson as she announced he’d lost his bid.

-The former treasurer to the Vatican gripped the dock with his hand and looked at Chief Justice Anne Ferguson as she announced he’d lost his appeal.
+Prime Minister Scott Morrison told a media conference that Pell would be stripped of his Order of Australia Medal in the light of his unsuccessful appeal.

-Justice Ferguson made her introductory remarks at 9.30am before handing down the decision to uphold the convictions with her two fellow judges – Justice Chris Maxwell and Justice Mark Weinberg – at the Supreme Court of Victoria in Melbourne.
+It later emerged that Governor-General David Hurley would not take actions to revoke the honour until after a potential High Court challenge is resolved.

 She told the court that the judges decided the surviving choirboy was “not a liar, was not a fantasist and was a witness of the truth”.